downplay/jarl-react/ROADMAP.md

 ```

 This causes an error due to needing two ids in an array.
 Need to either detect this when we check if the keys are there, or throw a warning/error on the route table that it looks like the user did something invalid.
-Either way need better sanitisation of the routes.
+Either way need better sanitisation of the routes, and perhaps some more detailed debug output (maybe a debug mode in dev to see what did/didn't match and why)

 # Future plans

 Some additional plans that are more "nice-to-have" and might wait until after 1.0.0 and possibly provided in separate packages:

+*   Look at a whole new story for Redux, sync URL to Redux state automatically rather than other way around.
+*   Considering `redux-saga` support ... and maybe integrations with other popular state libraries
 *   Big refactor: some of the main classes have grown bloated and overly complex as functionality has been added in, making things hard to test and debug
 *   Component API: function-as-child version of Route (/Router?)
 *   Figure out the best way to support animated transitions, and make some cool demos for this